Frequently Asked Questions

 Our job is to empower you as a UC student and graduate to get future-ready.

-We’re a friendly team and here to help you build your employability and work-ready skills while you study.
+We’re a friendly team here to help you build your employability and work-ready skills while studying.
 Our services are accessible to all UC students and recent graduates.
 Engage with us early and often to take the right steps for your future.

 Ways we help:

 - Book a one-on-one appointment with one of our qualified consultants to get advice on identifying your strengths, exploring career and study options, and building work-ready skills.
 We also help with job-hunting strategies, CV, applications, LinkedIn and interview practice.

-- Online Career Centre This is your career centre, and you’ve got free access to over 100+ career resources.
+- Online Career Centre This is your career centre, and you have free access to over 100+ career resources.
 Log in to build, track and boost your professional profile with the latest career development tools.

 - My Jobs Board | NZUni Talent makes it easy to search and apply for graduate roles, internships, volunteer opportunities, part-time work and more.
 Log in and follow the latest job listings, activate notifications and apply for positions directly from your jobs board.